the-turing-way/the-turing-way/book/templates/chapter-template/chapter-content/chapter-personal-stories.md

 > A personal story should be short, engaging, and have a clear call-to-action.
 > How you format it is up to you, however you may consider one of the following options:
-> - An interview with the subject - for reference, see the [personal story](https://the-turing-way.netlify.app/reproducible-research/vcs/vcs-personal-stories.html) in the Verion Control chapter
+> - An interview with the subject - for reference, see the [personal story](https://the-turing-way.netlify.app/reproducible-research/vcs/vcs-personal-stories.html) in the Version Control chapter
-> - A blog-style article about the subject written from their perpective - for reference, see the [personal story](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-stories.html) in the Research Data Management Chapter.
+> - A blog-style article about the subject written from their perspective - for reference, see the [personal story](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-stories.html) in the Research Data Management Chapter.
 > - A blog-style article written about the subject written from your perspective - in this case, it may be beneficial to include direct quotes from the subject in your article where possible.

 ## `Subject Name`: `Story Caption`